 What Is the Average Cost of a Dental Implant?

-Dental implants can be a costly investment at the outset, because they are a permanent solution that can last a lifetime in addition to the host of benefits they provide.
+Dental implants can be a costly investment at the outset because they are a permanent solution that can last a lifetime in addition to the host of benefits they provide.
 At Dentistry on Solent Norwest Dental, we use DIO implant technology to minimise the number of appointments for our patients and improve recovery time.
-There are also several other factors which can impact the dental implant cost.
+There are also several other factors that can impact the teeth implant cost.
+Get a free consultation at your local dental clinic to find out more.

 Type of Dental Implant